MTA motor vehicle add-on insurance refunds

 reviewed by MTA Insurance's internal dispute resolution team.

-For tips on lodging a complaint,
+For tips on lodging a complaint, see how to

 You can complain even if you accept the refund.

 What if I am not covered by MTA's refund program?